Our Services and Eligibility Information

 - Free educational materials available.

 The medical staff provides primary health care for all registered students who have a "Health History and Immunization Form" on file.
-The Health History may be accomplished online (via links from the new student menu) or by downloading and sending the form.
+The Health History may be accomplished online (via links from the new student menu in MyOswego) or by downloading and sending the form.
 Immunization information is required by NYS law and may be obtained from the students health care provider, high school or previously attended college health services office.
 The law requires college students born on or after January 1, 1957 to be immunized against measles, mumps and rubella.
 Only live vaccine immunization is acceptable.
 This information is required to be filed with Walker Health Center before the student can register for an Orientation Session prior to entering college.
 Class registration is not maintained unless this information is on file.

 In accordance with New York State law, students under 18 years of age cannot be treated at the Student Health Center without parental consent..
 The signature of a parent / guardian giving consent for health care must be included in the "Health History and Immunization Form" If an online health history is completed an authorization of treatment from may be downloaded from our website and sent.